anasen-collab/analysis/SiCal/SiRelativeCal/SX3s/readme.md

  * Code reads in histogram of name `back_vs_front%i_0_%i`--e.g. `down_vs_up4_0_1` (`det4`, `front channel0`, `back channel 1`)
 qy`hist = (TH2F*)f1->Get(Form("back_vs_front%i_%i_%i",DetNum,FrontChNum,BackChNum));`
  * If the front channel 0 does not exist for a given detector, choose a different front channel for everything to be relative to.
- * It can loop over any range of detectors you want, but if the histogram does not exist, the code will crash and your work will not be saved
+ * It can loop over any range of detectors you want,

+The program reads in an X3RelativeGains.dat file and outputs a new file with updated coefficients Before running, make sure that the root file you are reading in has the right histograms and has been created using the X3RelativeGains.dat file that you are inputting into this code
 The two corresponding front gains (up and down) are then multiplied by the slope to get the new gain. this is why the output indices are `[DetNum-4][FrontChNum+4]` and `[DetNum-4][FrontChNum+8]`